 ABOUT

-Sarah has directed and developed plays at SpaceCraft, First Take Co., and River & Rail Theatre Co.
-(Knoxville); Barking Legs Theater (Chattanooga); The Farm Theater (NYC); Upstart Productions, WaterTower Theater’s Out of the Loop Festival, and Frank’s Place at the Kalita Humphreys Theatre (Dallas); Healthy Oyster Collective (Iowa City), and Richmond Triangle Players’ So.Queer Festival (Richmond).
-As an assistant / associate director, she’s worked with the South Carolina New Play Festival (asst. to Sarna Lapine), the Prague Quadrennial (assoc. to Daniel Fine), and Undermain Theatre (asst. to Blake Hackler).
-Her work has also been seen in educational institutions including Sewanee | The University of the South, Wesleyan University, the University of Iowa, and Southern Methodist University.
+Sarah has directed and developed plays at Alabama Shakespeare Festival; The Farm Theater (NYC); the Prague Quadrennial; SpaceCraft, First Take Co., and River & Rail Theatre Co.
+(Knoxville); Barking Legs Theater (Chattanooga); Upstart Productions, WaterTower Theater’s Out of the Loop Festival, and Frank’s Place at the Kalita Humphreys Theatre (Dallas); the South Carolina New Play Festival (Greenville); Healthy Oyster Collective (Iowa City); and Richmond Triangle Players’ So.Queer Festival.
+Her work has also been seen at Sewanee | The University of the South, Wesleyan University, the University of Iowa, Southern Methodist University, and the South Carolina Governor’s School for the Arts & Humanities.

 Sarah co-founded House Party Theatre, an award-winning Dallas company dedicated to producing site-specific performances, increasing access for first-time theatre goers, and developing new work by Dallas playwrights.
 With HPT, Sarah directed and produced over twenty-five plays between 2015 - 2017.
 Her woman-led production of Julius Caesar with HPT was a TheaterJones Critic’s Pick.

 Sarah is an Assistant Professor of Theatre at Sewanee | The University of the South.
 She holds an MFA in Directing from the University of Iowa and a BFA in Theatre Studies with an emphasis in Directing from Southern Methodist University.
-She is an Educator Advocate with Theatrical Intimacy Education (TIE).
 Associate Member, SDC.
+Educator Advocate, TIE.

 Resume and Contact Info